Introduction:

-If you like to push your rig to its limits, you’re probably familiar with the sight at right.
+If you like to push your rig to its limits, you’re probably familiar with the sight below.
 You’ve probably just thought: “Yeah, that’s what happens when you push things too hard”.
 Well, you may be surprised to find out, sheer abuse is not always the culprit here.

-Your stock Dana 35 axle shafts are equipped from the factory with Spicer 5-297X u-joints, and are retained by small half-round C-clips in the yoke.
-When pushed real hard with locking differentials & oversized tires, the joint’s bearing caps often will try to ‘spin’ in the yoke as the joint operates.
-As it rotates, it often “spits” off it’s clip and then the cap is free to walk out of the yoke, departing from the axle (if it doesn’t get crushed by the balljoint stud first).
+Your stock Dana 35 axle shafts are equipped from the factory with Spicer 5-297X u-joints and are retained by small half-round C-clips in the yoke.
+When pushed really hard with locking differentials & oversized tires, the joint’s bearing caps often will try to ‘spin’ in the yoke as the joint operates.
+As it rotates, it often “spits” off its clip and then the cap is free to walk out of the yoke, departing from the axle (if it doesn’t get crushed by the ball joint stud first).
 The u-joint trunnion then rips apart the axle yokes, causing a catastrophic failure like above (you can be sure this is what happened if you find the joint’s cross (main body) is not broken).

 A full-round clip that fully encircles the joint’s bearing cap can quickly put a halt to this type of failure.